-At the beginning of this slide show I show 3 different ways to go about completing this lesson.
+At the beginning of this slide show, I show 3 different ways to go about completing this lesson.
 Everyone does things a little different and by offering a few ways to accomplish this task it gives students a choice to use what is comfortable for them.

-I have a ton if ideas for this lesson next year.
+I have a ton of ideas for this lesson next year.
 I want to include Prisma Color pencil techniques and talk about shading with a light source.
 The lesson evolves and teaching has definitely gotten easier and less deflating!